 Laboratory testing may include a complete blood count, thyroid function testing, brain natriuretic peptide (if heart failure is suspected), cardiac enzymes, d-dimer assay (fibrin degradation), and a basic chemistry panel.
-These tests can help identify anemia, secondary erythrocytosis due to COPD, thyroid disease, congestive heart failure, MI, pulmonary embolism, and abnormal metabolic or renal states.
-Levels may be abnormal due to anemia, pulmonary disease, chronic kidney disease, or an increase with age.
-Negative test results can help exclude pulmonary embolism, CHF, or CAD (in patients with a low pretest probability) as a cause of dyspnea.
+These tests can help identify anemia, secondary erythrocytosis due to COPD, thyroid disease, congestive heart failure, MI, pulmonary embolism, and abnormal metabolic or renal states.2 Levels may be abnormal due to anemia, pulmonary disease, chronic kidney disease, or an increase with age.2 Negative test results can help exclude pulmonary embolism, CHF, or CAD (in patients with a low pretest probability) as a cause of dyspnea.2

 ECG can identify arrhythmias and conduction abnormalities, with atrial fibrillation being the most common cause of dyspnea in such cases.
-The ECG may also support the diagnosis of conditions such as left ventricular hypertrophy, pericardial effusion, or ischemic heart disease.
+The ECG may also support the diagnosis of conditions such as left ventricular hypertrophy, pericardial effusion, or ischemic heart disease.2 suspected.4 Echocardiography can assess the presence of valvular, myocardial, and pericardial disease.
+Cardiovascular stress testing with or without imaging may clarify the likelihood of coronary ischemia.
+Catheterization is required to confirm the diagnosis of pulmonary arterial hypertension, assess the severity of the hemodynamic impairment, and test the pulmonary circulation's vasoreactivity.

 A chest radiograph is often helpful in evaluating patients with dyspnea.
 Characteristic findings typically occur in patients with congestive heart failure, pneumonia, and pulmonary fibrosis.
-The chest radiograph may also be abnormal in patients with COPD, but significant abnormalities on the chest film are often seen only in patients with advanced COPD.
+The chest radiograph may also be abnormal in patients with COPD, but significant abnormalities on the chest film are often seen only in patients with advanced COPD.3